 We are grateful to our trustees and staff for their hard work on behalf of Smart Works Newcastle.

-Katie is the Treasurer for Smart Works Newcastle.
 Katie is originally from the North East and she recently returned to the region having started her career, as a Family Law Solicitor, in London.
 Katie has experience volunteering with the Royal Voluntary Service in London.
 Katie learnt about Smart Works when working in London and is committed to bringing the service to her home region.

 Helena is a Partner in PwC’s Management Consulting business based in Newcastle who works with a broad range of organisations in the UK and globally to help them improve efficiency and effectiveness, in particular focusing on HR, Finance, Procurement and Customer Contact functions.
 Helena therefore brings significant experience of how organisations work and what they look for in an employee.
 Throughout her career she has also spent significant time building teams and coaching team members as well as interviewing prospective employees.
 Prior to working in consulting, Helena worked in the government sector and was involved in the implementation of a number of back to work programmes.